 Hunting is at risk.
 It's time to speak up.

 Join us in advocating for science-based wildlife management and a dedicated funding model for wildlife.
 Together, we can make a difference and protect the future of conservation and hunting in British Columbia.
-Your active involvement and voice hold great importance in protecting the natural heritage of our province.
-Let’s collaborate to oppose emotionally charged campaigns and ensure the sustainable coexistence of wildlife and responsible hunting practices.
+Your active involvement and your voice are vital to protecting the natural heritage of our province.
+Help us oppose emotionally charged campaigns and ensure the sustainable coexistence of wildlife and responsible hunting.

 Hunting Advocacy and Initiatives